Sjord/Sjord.github.io/_posts/2016-07-15-block-iframe-loading.md

     X-Frame-Options: ALLOW-FROM https://example.com/
     Content-Security-Policy: frame-ancestors https://example.com/

+Here, only pages on example.com may include the page in an iframe.

-There are some limitations: `allow-from` is not supported in Chrome, Safari or Opera, and you can specify just one URL.
-With `frame-ancestors` you can specify as many locations as you want.
+Unfortunately, this is poorly supported by the different browsers.
+The `allow-from` directive is not supported in Chrome, Safari or Opera.
+Since Internet Explorer and Edge do not support `frame-ancestors`, you have to combine both headers if you want to use this functionality.

+With the `frame-ancestors` directive you can use wildcards and specify as many URLs as you want, but with `X-Frame-Options` you can specify just one exact URL.
+If you want to allow framing from multiple URLs, there are some workarounds you can implement.
+First, you can create a different page for every site that you want your iframe in, and vary your `allow-from` depending on which page is included.
+Secondly, you can check the `Referer` header to check which site has included your page in an iframe.

-## Meta tag
+## Meta tag won't work

 Normally you can fake headers in HTML using a meta tag: